-Assistant Professor at University of Chicago (starting 2019)
+Assistant Professor at University of Chicago (since 2019)

-Open PhD positions at my HCI lab at the University of Chicago (starting 2019)
+Open PhD positions at my HCI lab at the University of Chicago (for Fall 2019)

 I am accepting applications for PhD students in Human Computer Interaction at the Computer Science Department of the University of Chicago.
 Please send me an email before applying.
 I am interested in students that are passionate into researching the overlap of interface technologies and the human body.